daviddigital/equitytracker-io/README.md

 ## Getting Started

-Visit [EquityTracker.io](https://www.equitytracker.io/) to sign up and start managing your finances today.
+Visit [EquityTracker](https://www.equitytracker.io/) to sign up and start managing your finances today.

 ## Issue Tracking

 Encounter a bug or have a feature request?
 Please open an issue [here](https://github.com/daviddigital/equitytracker-io/issues).
-Anyone is welcome to open an issue, developers and non-developers welcome.
+Everyone is welcome to open an issue, developers and non-developers welcome.

 ## Changelog